lpolerecky/LANS/README.md

 # Look@NanoSIMS

-## Summary

-Look@NanoSIMS (abbreviated as **LANS**) is a [free software](http://www.gnu.org/philosophy/free-sw.html) for the analysis of NanoSIMS image data produced by the Cameca NanoSIMS 50L instrument.
-It is distributed as a Matlab code, thus requires Matlab (proprietary software) installed on your system to run.
+Look@NanoSIMS (abbreviated as **LANS**) is a [free software](http://www.gnu.org/philosophy/free-sw.html) for the analysis of NanoSIMS image data acquired by the Cameca NanoSIMS 50L instrument.
+It is distributed as a Matlab code, thus it requires a working installation of Matlab (proprietary software) to run.

-The software was written by Lubos Polerecky (LP) with input from his colleagues at the Max-Planck Institute for Marine Microbiology in Bremen, Germany.
-Presently, LP keeps maintaining and further developing the software at Utrecht University, The Netherlands, with input from his colleagues and other users from institutions around the world.
+The software is written and maintained by Lubos Polerecky (LP).
+The development started in 2008, at the time when LP worked at the Max-Planck Institute for Marine Microbiology in Bremen, Germany.
+Since 2013, LP continues with the development of the program as part of his permanent employment at Utrecht University in the Netherlands.

-Current version: 2022-09-02
+**Current version: 2022-09-02**

 ## Features

-- **Loading** of secondary ion counts (SIC) image data (Cameca *.im files)
+1. **Loading** of secondary ion counts (SIC) image data (Cameca *.im files)
    - all planes and masses (default)
    - in blocks
    - selected planes and masses
    - merging of multiple *.im files into one
    - dead-time and QSA corrections applicable
    - support of zip-compressed input data (*.im.zip files)
    - Matlab files (*.mat) produced by processing with LANS, without the need of the original *.im file.
 (Because this loads drift-corrected and accumulated data for each SIC image, analysis of depth profiles is not possible in this case.)
-- **Accumulation** of planes, with **drift-correction** applied
+2. **Accumulation** of planes, with **drift-correction** applied
 - Definition of **regions of interest (ROIs)**
   - manual and semi-automated
   - based on NanoSIMS images, or on an imported **external** image (e.g., FISH, TEM, SEM, AFM) with **alignment** done within LANS